t0beers/ndlcom/doc/crc.md

 # Checksum

 Various notes used during development of the new crc16 functionality.
 The old variant used a XOR-based checksum which was not good enough.
+It can still be enabled at compile time by removing the C-language define `NDLCOM_CRC16` in [Types.h](https://git.hb.dfki.de/istruct/lib_ndlcom/blob/master/include/ndlcom/Crc.h#L14).

-## crc16
+## CRC16

 See [RFC-1662](https://tools.ietf.org/html/rfc1662), seems to be known as _CRC-CCITT 16bit_, actually have a look at ISO [13239:2002](http://read.pudn.com/downloads138/sourcecode/others/589576/ISO13239.pdf)